 Chief Executive Officer

 Stephen Cannon took over as CEO of AMB group in February 2016, where we handles day-to-day leadership of the company’s for-profit businesses.
-This includes leading all business operations of the NFL’s Atlanta Falcons, Atlanta United FC of the MLS, and the Atlanta Falcons Stadium Company, developer of the Mercedes-Benz Stadium scheduled to open in 2017.
+This includes leading all business operations of the NFL’s Atlanta Falcons, Atlanta United FC of the MLS, and the Atlanta Falcons Stadium Company, developer of the Mercedes-Benz Stadium which opened in 2017.
 Before joining AMB, Stephen served as President and CEO of Mercedes-Benz USA (MBUSA) from 2012, where he was responsible for leading operations that generated record sales with annual revenues exceeding $20 billion.
 During his tenure, MBUSA achieved it’s first-ever number one ranking on the American Customer Satisfaction Index and has also been lauded as one of the best places to work by Fortune Magazine five years in a row.

 Baroness Brady of Knightsbridge CBE is one of the most influential, high profile and respected female business leaders in the UK.
 She has been voted Business Woman of the Year, Ultimate Entrepreneur and rated among the 50 most inspirational people in the world.
 Karren is CEO of West Ham United Football Club and Senior Non-Executive Director of Syco Entertainment, a company jointly owned by Simon Cowell and Sony and leading retail multinational Taveta Investments, owner of global brands including Topshop.
 Karren entered the House of Lords in 2014 and received a CBE from the Queen for her services to business, entrepreneurship and women in business.